nginxinc/nginx-service-mesh/docs/content/tutorials/kic/deploy-with-kic.md

     - The `nginx-plus` argument is required since this feature is only available with NGINX Plus.
 If you do not specify this flag, the Ingress Controller will fail to start.
     - The `spire-agent-address` passes the address of the SPIRE agent `/run/spire/sockets/agent.sock` to the Ingress Controller.

-1. Add NGINX Service Mesh annotation
+1. Add NGINX Service Mesh label

-    The following annotation must be added to the Ingress Controller's Pod spec:
+    The following label must be added to the Ingress Controller's Pod spec:

     ```yaml
-    annotations:
+    labels:
       nsm.nginx.com/enable-ingress: "true"
       ...
     ```

-    This annotation prevents NGINX Service Mesh from automatically injecting the sidecar into the Ingress Controller Pod.
+    This label prevents NGINX Service Mesh from automatically injecting the sidecar into the Ingress Controller Pod.

+    {{<note>}}In NGINX Service Mesh versions prior to v1.7.0, the `nsm.nginx.com/enable-ingress: "true"` annotation was used instead of a label.
+    Support for this annotation will be removed in a future release.
+    {{</note>}}

 1. Add SPIFFE label